 Missouri state mortgage resources and intricacies

-If you’re a first-time homebuyer who needs some assistance with your down payment or closing costs, Missouri has several programs that can help.
+If you’re a first-time homebuyer who needs some assistance with your down payment or closing costs, Missouri has several programs that may be able to help qualifying borrowers.
 The First Place program provides cash assistance loans of up to 4% of the mortgage amount to help cover your closing costs or down payment.
 If you stay in your home for 10 years, the loan may even be forgiven.
 The program also offers low interest rate loans to buyers who don’t need help with their closing costs but want more manageable monthly mortgage payments.

 If you’re on a tight budget, you’ll be happy to know that Missouri has lower than average property taxes and closing costs compared to the rest of the country.
 It also has no real estate transfer tax, which costs buyers in other states hundreds or even thousands of dollars depending on the price of their home.
 The Missouri Housing Development Commission offers a program called the Mortgage Credit Certificate that can help you save even more on your taxes.
 It gives eligible first-time homebuyers a tax credit equal to 25% of the mortgage interest they pay each year, significantly reducing their housing costs.

 The only downside of buying a home in Missouri is that homeowner’s insurance tends to be higher.
 Missouri is prone to tornadoes and has heavy winter snowstorms, so your premiums will likely cost more than they would in a state with less extreme weather.

 The final word

 Missouri is one of the most affordable places to live in the country, in large part due to its low-cost homes.
-Right now, interest rates are extremely low, so it’s a great time to buy or refinance in this state.
+Right now, interest rates are historically low, so it may be a great time to buy or refinance in this state.